jinhyung-park-info/TP-Net/README.md

 ### Introduction
-- In this repository we release code and data for our <model name (TBD)> as well as training and testing modules.
+- In this repository we release code and data for our (model name goes here) as well as a few training and testing modules.
-  To train, test, and visualize the results, please refer the <How To Run> section.
+  To train, test, and visualize the results, please refer to "How To Run" section.

 ### How To Run
 **1. Configure Environment**